KimLHill/Kimberley_Hill_MSP2/README.md

 * Changed the form input fields as feedback from potential users of the website highlighted that some users would be uncomfortable submitting information like their age.
 In changing the input fields, I simplified the form so it is easier to understand, less time consuming to complete and less invasive in the questions asked.
 A text box asking for a bit of information about the user means the form now gives the user the option to include as much or little information as they are happy to provide, whilst getting the basic information required.
 It also gives the user the option to add any questions they may have without having to look for contact information and submit a separate email.
 This minimises the amount of user effort and eases the admin load for the club secretary.
 * Fixed navbar position so it in accessible at all times to the user, no matter where on the page they are for ease of navigating the website.
 * Changed some of the hero images to better quality images.
 * I created the pricing information that appears when the user selects a membership package button by using a Javascript alert.
-Tutor feedback made decide to change this code to a modal instead as I was made aware that some people will have 'pop-up blockers' installed on their browser and many people find pop-ups annoying.
+Tutor feedback made me decide to change this code to a modal instead as I was made aware that some people will have 'pop-up blockers' installed on their browser and many people find pop-ups annoying.
 In changing this code I decided that rather than having a seperate model for each button, I would have one modal and change the text displayed depending on the membership package button option selected by the user.

 ### **Future Scope**
 * In the future I could add greater interactive and visual content to improve the user experience like including videos from past club training sessions or introducing the key club members to give the user a virtual experience of the club.
 * For a real-life triathlon club, it may be useful to include a link to a secure payment process that allows the user to sign up to the club and make their membership payments.
-* In the future a feature that allowed gym members to book onto training sessions with an interactive club training calendar would be useful as well as a member’s log-in area where they could see what sessions or races, they have booked to attend.
+* In the future a feature that allowed club members to book onto training sessions with an interactive club training calendar would be useful as well as a member’s log-in area where they could see what sessions or races, they have booked to attend.

 ### **Technologies Used**
 * HTML5